joshuamaxey/QAWolf/walkthrough.md

 ## CLI

 I decided to set up a CLI to make my script more interactive, interesting, and to provide myself with the opportunity to continue learning Playwright!
-I need to **credit another person with the idea to use a CLI**, the implementation is completely original but the idea to utilize a CLI on this assessment was given to me by someone else.
-I thought it was a great idea and decided to run with it!

 - I decided to use **inquirer** to create the CLI after a little bit of research because it will allow me to create a user-friendly experience that is visually appealing with very little boilerplate code.
 - The first thing I did was install **inquirer** and create a '**cli.js**', then build a simple *main menu* to serve as the entry point for the CLI.